forio/flow.js/documentation/graphing-overview/index.html.md

 			el: '.myChart'
 		})
 		.cartesian()
-		.line()
+		.column()
 		.tooltip();

 This code:

 * Calls the Contour constructor, passing it a set of options.
 The `el` option is required; it is the selector of the container in which the Contour instance will eventually be rendered.
 * Sets the frame for this set of visualizations (`.cartesian()` is the only currently available frame; it is required for all Contour visualizations except pie charts, so remove this line if you are making a pie chart).
-* Adds two specific visualizations to this Contour instance: `line()` and `tooltip()`.
+* Adds two specific visualizations to this Contour instance: `column()` and `tooltip()`.
 The visualizations to add to your Contour chart are all optional, and which ones to include depends on what your final visualization should look like.

 Note that unlike many common (static) uses of Contour, this code is *not* rendering the Contour instance just yet.